dilectiss/help_ukrainian_artists/README.md

 Organisers: Intertwining Arts team: Elina Akselrud, Dilectiss Liu, Alex Bauer

+Please contribute to the database freely and send the .csv file to Dilectiss Liu: dilectiss.liu@pm.me

 A shared database for volunteers and Ukrainian artists who would offer/need resources

 The organisers are responsible for maintaining and organising the databse